 Valdez, AK is the northernmost ice-free port in the USA, burned into many people’s memories by the terrible Exxon-Valdez Oil Spill in 1989 – the worst in human history until Deepwater Horizon in 2010.
 Some remnants of the 11 million gallons of oil spilled can still be found in pockets around the sound, over 30 years later.

-While visiting this quaint town nestled in the fjords of coastal Alaska on Prince William sound, we went salmon fishing and explore the Worthington Glacier before heading out to McCarthy to see the historic Kennicott Copper Mine (read McCarthy Blog Here).
+While in the area, we explored the Worthington Glacier before heading out to McCarthy to see the historic Kennicott Copper Mine (read McCarthy Blog Here).

 Welcome to Valdez